Nine transported convicts who helped build Australia

 7. Mary Reibey

 Ever fancied founding a bank?
-Ms Reibey came to Australia as a horse thief, but became a savvy businesswoman.
+Ms Reibey came to Australia as a horse thief, but went on to become a savvy businesswoman.
 The Bank of New South Wales was started in her house.
 In a fitting tribute, her face appears on the $20 note.

 8. William Blue